nitishkumar71/blog.nitishkumarsingh.xyz/posts/2020-09-02-django-production-deployment-using-apache-server-and-docker.md

 To understand it's importance assume you have an application like imdb which will provide information related to movies, actors and their works.
 The expected workload on average could be 1000 requests per second with 300ms serving time for each request.
 The numbers are not quite high for some SQL db based application right?
 But without proper configuration applications will not be able serve even 100 request per second.
 Are you thinking we can increase just the number of servers to server more request as cloud providers allows to scale very quickly.
 Don't do that, it's possible that you will spend more money than you will generate.

 The correct configuration to maximize the throughput of application is not just limited to properly configuring web-servers but also databases, messaging queues and other components of the entire application.
-In this article we will focus on how we can configure [Django](https://www.djangoproject.com/) application on [Apache web-server](https://httpd.apache.org/) to maximize the output.
+In this article we will focus on how we can configure [Django](https://www.djangoproject.com/) application on [Apache web-server](https://httpd.apache.org/) on Unix based operating system to maximize the output.
 We will not talk about why should we use an server to host our applications.
 I would recommend you to search about it on your own.

 Before looking at final configuration let's understand few terms and about application